 Common symptoms include:

-- Swelling of The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes, which may or may not be painless
+- Swelling of lymph nodes, which may or may not be painless

 - Unexplained weight loss